Albert Salmi: Career

-A high point of Salmi's career came in 1968, when he was cast in the Arthur Miller play The Price.
-He played the lead on Broadway and in London..
+easier time hating a man, and I'll never have a harder time forgetting one."

+In 1963, he portrayed John Day and Rivers in the episode "Incident of the Pale Rider" on the CBS series Rawhide.
+In 1964–65, he appeared with Fess Parker as Yadkin in the first season of the Daniel Boone TV series.
+He later appeared twice as the incorrigible pirate Alonzo P. Tucker on Lost in Space.
+He appeared in a 1967 episode of Gunsmoke as a killer who comes to an ironic end.
+For that performance, Salmi was awarded a Western Heritage Award.

 From 1974 to 1976, Salmi co-starred in the NBC legal drama Petrocelli as local investigator Pete Ritter.

 Salmi's film career included roles in The Unforgiven (1960), The Outrage (1964), Lawman (1971), Escape from the Planet of the Apes (1971), Viva Knievel!
 (1977), Empire of the Ants (1977), Love and Bullets (1979), Caddyshack (1980), and the Robert Redford prison film Brubaker (1980).
 He played Greil in Dragonslayer (1981), Geraldine Page's husband in I'm Dancing as Fast as I Can (1982), and the hard-drinking but loving father of character Diana Lawson in Hard to Hold (1984).
-His final role in a theatrical film was in Breaking In (1989), starring Burt Reynolds.

 Personal life

 Salmi met actress Peggy Ann Garner while the two were performing in the National Company touring production of Bus Stop in 1955.
 They were married on May 18, 1956, in New York City.
 Their only child, Catherine Ann "Cas" Salmi, was born on March 30, 1957; Catherine died in 1995 of heart disease at the age of 38.

 Salmi married Roberta Pollock Taper in 1964.
 The couple had two daughters, Elizabeth and Jennifer.
 In 1983, the family moved from Los Angeles to Spokane, Washington, where Salmi went into semi-retirement, taking occasional acting roles.
 Salmi later taught acting and appeared in community and regional theater.

 In February 1990, Albert and Roberta Salmi separated.
 He moved into their Idaho condominium, while Roberta remained in the family home in Spokane.
 She filed for divorce on February 6.
 According to court documents, Roberta Salmi claimed that her husband was an alcoholic who physically abused her when he drank.
 She also claimed that Salmi threatened her on several occasions, and she was in fear for her life.
 Roberta later took out a restraining order against her husband.
 In response to her claims in the court documents, Salmi denied physically abusing Roberta and blamed their estrangement on her emotional issues.

 On April 23, 1990, Albert Salmi and his estranged wife Roberta were found dead in their Spokane home by a friend who stopped by to check on her.
 According to newspaper accounts, Salmi fatally shot Roberta in the kitchen of her home, before shooting himself in an upstairs room.

-On April 26, Salmi's funeral was held at the Hennessey-Smith Funeral Home, after which he was cremated and placed in a niche at Greenwood Memorial Terrace cemetery in Spokane.
+On April 26, Salmi's funeral was held at the Hennessey-Smith Funeral Home, after which he was cremated and placed in a niche at Greenwood Memorial Terrace cemetery in Spokane; the marker is listed as "Our Beloved Dad".